 Cat.
 I This course introduces Civil Engineering students to fundamental uses of the AutoCAD software package.
 Basic two dimensional drawing techniques are covered.
 Advanced topics that may be covered include three dimensional drawing, rendering and animation.
 Students are required to become familiar with AutoCAD.
 Knowledge of the subject matter in at least two civil engineering design courses is expected background for this course.

-Cat.
-I This course introduces students to fundamental software applications for design and construction planning throughout the different phases of the development of civil engineering projects.
+This course introduces students to fundamental software applications for design and construction planning throughout the different phases of the development of civil engineering projects in a collaborative fashion as established by the principles of Building Information Modeling.
 The course covers the principles of basic 3D software environments, object creation and manipulation, assemblies of objects, surface and terrain modeling, building modeling, geographic and building information databases.
 Emphasis is given to the adaptability of this software to changes in design and to the production of graphic design documentation.
-Application software such as AutoCAD Civil 3D and Autodesk Revit is used in this course.
-Recommended background: CE 1030.
+Application software such as AutoCAD Civil 3D, Autodesk Revit and Navisworks are used in this course.
+Recommended background: CE 1030 or AREN 3001 or equivalent.

 Cat.
 I This is an introductory course dealing with the science and technology of earth materials with an emphasis on fundamental concepts of particulate mechanics.
 The topics which are discussed include fluid flow through porous media, deformation and shear characteristics of soil, consolidation, lateral earth pressure, and slope stability.
 Recommended background: CE 2000 and CE 2001.
 Suggested background: GE 2341.

-Cat.
-II Foundation engineering is a study of the applications of the principles of soil mechanics and structural theory to the analysis, design and construction of foundations for engineering works with the emphasis on the soil engineering aspects of soil structure interaction.
+Foundation engineering is a study of the applications of the principles of soil mechanics and structural theory to the analysis, design and construction of foundations for engineering works with the emphasis on the soil engineering aspects of soil structure interaction.
 Subsurface exploration techniques, design of rigid and flexible retaining structures, and design of, shallow and deep foundations are considered.
 Although the course deals mainly with aspects of the design of buildings and bridges, certain parts of the course (design of temporary trench bracing, for example) are very relevant to construction engineering.
 Recommended background: CE 3041.
 Suggested background: CE 3008.
-Offered in 2014-15 and in alternating years thereafter.

 Cat.
 I This course provides an introduction to the field of transportation engineering with particular emphasis on traffic engineering.
 Topics covered include a description of the transportation industry and transportation modes; characteristics of drivers, pedestrians, vehicles and the roadway; traffic engineering studies, highway safety, principles of traffic flow, intersection design and control, capacity analysis, and level of service analysis.
 Suggested background: CE 2020.